abapGit/abapGit/docs/guide-contributing.md

 Check out further details in [Understanding the GitHub flow](https://guides.github.com/introduction/flow/)

 The forked repository can be deleted after the pull request has been closed.

+[See this](development/contributing.html) if you are contributing to abapGit